kpundt93/pig-latin/README.md

 * _For words beginning with one or more consonants, move all of the first consecutive consonants to the end and add "ay".
 Examples: "code" becomes "odecay" and "move" becomes "ovemay."_
 * _If the first consonants include "qu", move the "q" and the "u."
 Don't forget about words like "squeal" where "qu" doesn't come first!
 Examples: "quick" becomes "ickquay" while "squeal" becomes "quealsay."_
 * _The program will ignore non-alphabetic characters.
 Example: Special characters #$% are ignored!
 Example: ecialSpay aracterschay #$% areway ignoredway!_
+* _If the user enters nothing and submits it, the program will display an error message and ask the user to enter a word or phrase to translate._

 ## Tests
 * _Describe: pigLatin(text)_